Jane T. Bertrand, PhD, MBA

-Jane T. Bertrand, PhD, MBA, is a professor of the Department of Global Health Management and Policy at the Tulane School of Public Health and Tropical Medicine.
+Jane T. Bertrand, PhD, MBA, is a professor, jointly appointed in the Departments of Health Policy & Management and International Health & Sustainable Development.
 She also holds the Neal A. and Mary Vanselow endowed chair.
-Her professional interests involve program evaluation and behavior change communication in the areas of international family planning and HIV prevention.
+Her work has involved program evaluation and behavior change communication in the areas of international family planning and HIV prevention.
 Dr. Bertrand has been on the Tulane faculty since 1979, except for the period from 2002-09 when she directed the Center for Communication Programs (CCP), at the Johns Hopkins Bloomberg School of Public Health.
-Her published research focuses largely on Latin America and sub-Saharan Africa.
+Her published research focuses on Sub-Saharan and Latin America.
 In recent years she has worked primarily on the implementation and evaluation of family planning programs to increase contraceptive use in the Democratic Republic of the Congo.
-At Tulane she teaches two graduate level courses: monitoring of health interventions in global settings, and health systems strengthening: International family planning.
+At Tulane she teaches one graduate level course: International Family Planning: Policies and Programs.
+Also, she serves as faculty adviser for Global Scholars.
 She is fluent in French and Spanish.

 Please see Dr. Bertrand's publications at her NCBI profile page.